 - For people at high risk for colorectal cancer: Screening may need to start sooner, as recommended by your health care provider.
 Factors that increase your risk include:

 - A personal history of colon polyps (noncancerous growths that may turn into cancer over time)

-- A personal history of inflammatory bowel disease (Chron’s disease or ulcerative colitis)
+- A personal history of inflammatory bowel disease (Crohn’s disease or ulcerative colitis)

 - A family history of colorectal cancer